Clarvynn/.github/profile/README.md

 ## What Is Clarvynn?

-Teams generate terabytes of telemetry they know is wasteful—health checks, debug logs, routine operations.
+Teams generate terabytes of telemetry they know is wasteful - health checks, debug logs, routine operations.
 But there's no systematic way to control what gets created at the source.

 Clarvynn provides policy-based governance over telemetry generation using CPL (Clarvynn Policy Language):
 ```yaml